Home / Coffee knowledge / Colonialism and coffee. Our collective heritage

 • thus, the argument that coffee must be roasted in the target market itself to guarantee freshness is outdated

-• arguments such as time-to-market, quick reaction to unforeseen events, and delivery costs and emissions, however, speak against this
+• Arguments such as time-to-market, reacting quickly to unforeseen events, as well as shipping costs and emissions, however, speak against it

-• concepts such as Moyee, Coffee Annan, or Desarrolladores de Café etc. show how efficiently and effectively coffee can be roasted at the origin
+• Concepts such as Moyee, Coffee Annan, or Desarrolladores de Café, etc., show, however, how efficiently and effectively roasting can take place in the coffee origin

 Cheap coffee primarily requires two things: cheap labor and maximum efficiency.

-• Roasted coffee in Central Europe has only become slightly more expensive, considering inflation over the last 30 years, while production costs in all coffee-producing countries have multiplied.
+• In Central Europe, taking inflation into account, roasted coffee has only become slightly more expensive in the last 30 years, while production costs in all coffee-producing countries have multiplied.

-• Where maximum efficiency drives down prices (Brazil), labor is more expensive than, for example, in Nicaragua, where labor is significantly cheaper.
-However, the trend is slowly but surely emerging in Central America: laborers who previously worked seasonally on coffee farms are leaving their homes and migrating north.
+• Where maximum efficiency brings prices down (Brazil), labor is more expensive than, e.g., in Nicaragua, where labor is cheaper by a large factor.
+But slowly, the trend in Central America is becoming more and more apparent: workers who previously worked seasonally on coffee farms are leaving their homes and migrating to the north.

 • In northern Guatemala, for example, pickers leave their homes to pick in Mexico.
-They earn minimally more, but lose that income again when exchanging currency upon their return.
-Why do they still do it?
-Because they get food on the farms, whereas they would starve in Guatemala.
-On my last trip to Mexico in October 2022, I learned a lot about this from Ensambles Café.
+They earn minimally more, as they lose the salary when changing currency on the return journey.
+Why do they do it anyway?
+Because they get food on the farms, whereas they would have to go hungry in Guatemala.
+During my last trip to Mexico in October 2022, I learned a lot about this from Ensambles Café

-Even in the recent past, brands have had to revise their logos to keep up with the times.
-Julius Meinl, for example, only changed its well-known logo in 2004, where a small "Moor" was colored red.
+Even in the recent past, brands have had to revise their logos and live up to the times.
+Julius Meinl, for example, only changed its well-known logo in 2004, where a small “Moor” was colored red

 Julius Meinl Logo